sal55/langs/oldmdocs.md

 This feature is not available for ops such as len or [].
 (If ever operator overloading is added, then they must be treated as other operators.)

-### C Target

-One feature which had been added to M, had been to write out the program as a C source code.
-Because of how the M compiler works, this would be a single C source file representing the entire program.

-This then could be used to run M programs on targets not directly supported, or to pass them through an optimising C compiler.

-However, some old and new features don't translate easily to C. So it might not always work.